Dartmouth-CS50-Fall2021-Prioleau/tse-Sheinstein/indexer/DESIGN.md

 ### Limitations

-1. ### Testing
+1. #### Testing
 As with crawler, the user has to manually compare  the outputs either indexer's or indextest's out[utswith the course website's outputs to verify that they are correct.
+The outputs can be found here [ http://cs50tse.cs.dartmouth.edu/tse-output/]